 Furthermore, Strategic Policy SP1 seeks to encourage regeneration led development within the settlement hierarchy and it is considered that the proposed change of use of the existing building to another form of residential use in such a locality is compatible with surrounding land uses and is acceptable.
-It is considered that the proposed development is located within a sustainable location being located close to public transport links and local amenities which would be of benefit to potential future occupiers and staff at the premises.
+It is considered that the proposed development is located within a sustainable location being located close to public transport links (400m at Osborne Close) and local amenities which would be of benefit to potential future occupiers and staff at the premises.

-In view of this, the proposed development is considered to accord with Strategic Policy SP1 and Policies PLA1, COM3 and SP10 of the Bridgend Local Development Plan (2006-2021) and can be supported in principle.
+In view of this, the proposed development is considered to accord with Strategic Policy

+SP1 and Policies PLA1, COM3 and SP10 of the Bridgend Local Development Plan (2006-2021) and can be supported in principle.

-As detailed, the terraced property is situated within the settlement boundary of Bridgend and it is considered that the conversion of an existing dwelling to a care home of the nature proposed, with no major external or internal works proposed and the visual character of the property being retained, would provide a valuable alternative type of living accommodation in the locality without harmfully or significantly eroding the character and appearance of the existing area.
+As detailed, the application building is situated within the settlement boundary of Bridgend and it is considered that the conversion of an existing semi-detached property to a care home, with no major external or internal works and the retention of the visual character of the property, would provide a valuable and additional/alternative type of living accommodation to the locality whilst not harmfully or significantly eroding the character and appearance of the existing area as a whole.

-The essential character of the area is derived from single households and the introduction of a small scale care home of the nature proposed, which is appropriate in a residential setting, can be supported.
-Furthermore, the proposal is for a small two-person care home which is residential in nature and as such, it would not result in an undue concentration of incompatible uses in this location.
+The essential character of the area is derived from single households and the introduction of a small scale care home of the nature proposed is appropriate in a residential area and therefore, there is no objection in principle to this use.
+Furthermore, the proposal is for a small two person care home which is residential in nature and as such, it would not result in an undue concentration of incompatible uses in this location.

-Notwithstanding the above, whilst the principle of a residential use, such as a care home, within a residential area is accepted and common place, it is necessary to consider the aspects of this proposed use which may have the potential to adversely affect the residential amenities of the area.
+Notwithstanding the above, whilst the principle of a residential use, such as a care home, within a residential area is accepted and common place, it is necessary to consider the aspects of this proposed use which may have the potential to adversely affect the amenities of the area.